Ex-wife of man who killed 6 in Arizona relieved he's dead

 FLAGSTAFF, Ariz. — Connie Jones’ life wasn’t routine.
 She switched up her commute to work, went to different grocery stores, constantly looked over her shoulder, and took firearms training and defensive driving to protect herself and her son from an ex-husband she said was a maniac.

-Authorities have said that man, Dwight Lamon Jones, is responsible for the recent deaths of six people in the Phoenix area, some of whom had links to the Jones’ divorce.
-Connie Jones said she always feared she’d be the one killed and said Tuesday she is grateful to be alive.
+Authorities have said that man, Dwight Lamon Jones, is responsible for the recent deaths of six people in the Phoenix area, some of whom had links to Jones’ divorce.
+Connie Jones always feared she’d be the one killed and said Tuesday she is grateful to be alive.

-Jones said the man she was married to for more than 20 years was likable at first but his behavior became more erratic and his appearance disheveled.
-She said he used the courts to further torture her after she filed for divorce in 2009 and after his arrest on a domestic violence charge at their home in Scottsdale, Arizona.
+Jones said the man she was married to for more than 20 years was likable at first but his behavior became more erratic, and he used the courts to further torture her after she filed for divorce in 2009 and after he was arrested on a domestic violence charge at their home in Scottsdale, Arizona.

 Authorities say Dwight Jones, 56, remained bitter about his divorce years after they split and began confronting people linked to the breakup and shooting them.
-The shooting deaths happened over four days.
-Dwight Jones took his own life as police closed in on him at a Scottsdale extended-stay hotel where he lived for several years.
+The shooting deaths happened over four days before Dwight Jones ended his own life as police closed in on him at a Scottsdale extended-stay hotel.

 One paralegal, Veleria Sharp, 48, had worked at the firm for about a year, and the other, Laura Anderson, 49, for 10 years, said the divorce attorney, Elizabeth Feldman.
 The psychiatrist, Steven Pitt, 59, testified in the divorce case that Dwight Jones had anxiety and mood disorders, and he was at risk of using violence against his wife, child and himself.

-Marriage counselor Marshall Levine, 72, was targeted in an apparent case of mistaken identity, authorities said.
+Marriage counselor Marshall Levine, 72, apparently was targeted in a case of mistaken identity, authorities said.

 Analysis of shell casings found outside Pitt’s office, the law firm and Levine’s office confirmed the victims were killed with the same gun, police said.